fatiyildiz/AWS---Cloud-Infrastructure/README.md

       - Lambda function is going to be Python 3.8

-      - Python Function can be found in github repo
+      - Python Function can be found in GitHub repo

       - S3 event is set as trigger

-      - Since Lambda needs to talk S3 and DynamoDB and to run on created VPC, S3, DynamoDB full access policies and NetworkAdministrator policy must be attached it
+      - Since Lambda needs to talk S3 and DynamoDB and to run on created VPC, S3, DynamoDB full access policies and NetworkAdministrator policy must be attached to it

       - `S3 Event` must be created first S3 Bucket to trigger Lambda function